Tourist Brewery Japan: Matsuoka Brewery is a record breaking and historic sake producer in the agricultural and rustic town of Ogawa, Saitama

 Japan has a zero tolerance of drinking and driving.
 You can not drive if you have even had a drop of alcohol.
 The laws for drinking under the influence are stringent and unforgiving.
-And if you are unfortunate enough to inadvertently take a lift from someone who has been drinking and you are pulled over, the passenger is also prosecuted.
+And they prosecute passengers too.
+Even if a passenger inadvertently takes a lift without knowing the driver has been drinking.

 Other facilities on site

-This year, 2019, a shabu shabu restaurant “Shohuan” was opened on the premises.
+This year, 2019, they opened a shabu shabu restaurant “Shohuan” on the premises.
 It affords great views of the mature Japanese style garden.